March 16, 2026

 Key Takeaways:

-Republic FC Lineup: Danny Vitiello, Michel Benitez, Lee Desmond, Freddy Kleeman, Ryan Spaulding, Memo Rodriguez, Danny Crisostomo, Forster Ajago, Mark-Anthony Kaye, Arturo Rodriguez, Mayele Malango
+Republic FC Lineup: Danny Vitiello, Michel Benitez, Lee Desmond, Freddy Kleeman, Ryan Spaulding (OUT, 89'), Memo Rodriguez (OUT, 67'), Danny Crisostomo, Forster Ajago (OUT, 75'), Mark-Anthony Kaye, Arturo Rodriguez, Mayele Malango (OUT, 67')

 What were your thoughts on the match?
 Sound off in the comments below!